- Feature Links

 The Sheriff’s Office will then begin calling applicants for initial interviews that pass the background check, depending on position availability.
 Any application that passes the background check is valid for 1 year from the computerized testing date, and you may be called in for an interview at any time during that 1 year period.
 Applications with prior law enforcement experience, military experience, and college education may be given preference for the first interviews.

-Once an applicant completes the physical fitness requirements, they may be scheduled for a polygraph examination.
+Once an applicant completes the initial interview, they may be scheduled for a polygraph examination.
 The polygrapher will question the applicant about answers on the initial application and interview, as well as criminal history, driving history, and credit history.

 Applicants that successfully pass the polygraph examination may be scheduled for a psychological examination.
 This examination will test an applicant’s mental fitness and capacity for the field of law enforcement.